beaker-project/beaker-dev-docs/proposals/predefined-access-policies.rst

 that this will not remove the custom access policy for the system, and the system can be switched back to using the custom access policy.

-When a system pool is deleted, any system using its access policy is updated to use its custom access policy instead.
+When a system is removed from a pool or the system pool is deleted, any system using its access policy is updated to use its custom access policy instead.

 Switching to a system's custom access policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* As a Beaker system owner or administrator, I want to switch to my
+* As a Beaker system owner, privileged user or administrator, I want to switch to my
   system's custom access policy:

 Through the web UI: